-The main prize of the BWW competition is The Best Wine of the World, awarded to the wine that receives the most points out of all wines in the finals.
-In addition, the BWW awards almost 600 other prizes in four main categories that are divided into subcategories according to price range and variety of grape.
+The grand prize of the BWW competition is The Best Wine of the World, awarded to the wine that receives the most scores in the finals.
+In addition the BWW grants in total 200 awards in all six main categories and different sub-categories categories according to price range, origin and varietal.

 In addition, the winners of the public vote in different categories and the best wines of different wine regions are rewarded.
 There are also a few special awards, such as The Best Wine Producer of the World, The Best Winemaker of the World, and The Best Champagne of the World.

 In addition to the winners, the competition also awards wines with medal certificates.
 The Best Wine of the World finalists (places one through 20) receive a gold and silver medal or a bronze medal.
 Producers are allowed to use BWW medals in their marketing and on the bottles of the awarded wine.
 Stickers can be ordered through the BWW website.

 The results are published on Tastingbook.com.
 Extensive press releases are issued worldwide on the results.
 The World’s leading fine wine magazine (FINE) publishes a worldwide special edition on the competition, and it is delivered, among others, to all voters and professionals who took part.Receiving an award entitles producers to use the BWW symbol in the marketing of the awarded wine.

 The voting for the Best Wine Wines of the World begins on May 1, 2020 and ends on July 31, 2020.
 After this the judges selected among the over 8000 wine professionals on Tastingbook will assess the finalist wines blind and give them scores.
 The results and awards are published in Tastingbook.com with press releases in the mid of October 2020.